• Skip to primary navigation

 You do not need a crazy expensive camera to start out.

 Settle for an entry-level DSLR, and opt for a few lenses instead.
-This will give you more versatility to accomplish an array of compositions.
+This will give you more versatility to accomplish an array of compositions for your newborn photos.

 Depending on what type of learner you are, either invest in some online modules, or sign up at a local photography school for your basics.
 Next you can work on specializing in your chosen area.